dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/upgrading-to-v1.2.md

 ## For maintainers of adapter plugins

-### Cross Database Macros
+### Cross-database Macros

-In [https://github.com/dbt-labs/dbt-core/pull/5298](https://github.com/dbt-labs/dbt-core/pull/5298), we migrated a collection of ["cross-database macros"](cross-database-macros) from [dbt-utils](https://github.com/dbt-labs/dbt-utils) to dbt-core.
+In [dbt-core#5298](https://github.com/dbt-labs/dbt-core/pull/5298), we migrated a collection of ["cross-database macros"](cross-database-macros) from [dbt-utils](https://github.com/dbt-labs/dbt-utils) to dbt-core.
 Default implementations are automatically inherited by adapters and included in the testing suite.
 Adapter maintainers may need to override the implementation of one or more macros to align with database-specific syntax or optimize performance.
 For details on the testing suite, see: ["Testing a new adapter"](testing-a-new-adapter).

 The TL;DR rationale for this work is:
 1. Simplify dbt-utils development